frkosurf/voot-specification/VOOT.md

 # Identity Federation Considerations
 The VOOT protocol is not meant to authenticate users at a service.
-For this, other mechanisms such as federated identity protocols like SAML, OpenID or BrowserID exists.
+For this, other mechanisms such as federated identity protocols like SAML, OpenID Connect or Mozilla Persona exists.
 What needs to be considered here is making sure the identifiers used in the authentication layer are the same as used by the group provider when exposing this information to clients.